What is a Hotel PMS?

 - Providing multi-language and currency options.
 It should support at least 5 languages (including Chinese), and at least 80 different currencies.

-Of course, the fact that international travellers can go to your website and book themselves in means that you don’t need to be at your desk to accept bookings.
+Of course, the fact that international travellers can go to your website and book themselves means that you don’t need to be at your desk to accept bookings.

-Hotel management software reporting capabilities
+Hotel PMS software reporting capabilities

 Property management systems provide a wide variety of reporting tools that you can use to learn more about your business.
 These reporting tools can be a great asset to your business, as long as you use them and subsequently utilise the data that is generated.